Miguel Vargas Player Props: Dodgers vs. Cubs

-On Thursday, Miguel Vargas (coming off going 1-for-4) and the Los Angeles Dodgers face the Chicago Cubs, whose starting pitcher will be Jameson Taillon.
-First pitch is at 7:40 PM ET.
+On Friday, Miguel Vargas (coming off going 2-for-4 with a double) and the Los Angeles Dodgers play the Chicago Cubs, whose starting pitcher will be Drew Smyly.
+First pitch is at 2:20 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Mets.
+In his most recent game, he racked up two hits (going 2-for-4 with a double) against the Cubs.

 Miguel Vargas Game Info & Props vs. the Cubs